 Step 2: Slice Oranges

-Use a sharp knife to cut orange slices 1/4 inch thick slice.
-Each dried orange slice will serve as a canvas for our star anise garland with orange slices.
+Use a sharp knife for the sliced orange.
+Cut 1/4 inch thick slices.
+Each dried orange slice will serve as a canvas for the star anise.

 I earn a small commission from qualifying purchases through affiliate links.
-There’s no extra charge to you.
+The price will be the same whether you use the affiliate links or go directly to the website.
 All opinions are my own.
+(Check our Privacy Policy)

 Step 3: Dry The Sliced Orange